Is It Safe To Go To the Dentist During Pregnancy?

 Even if you only think you might be pregnant, let your dental office know.
 Tell them how far along you are when you make your appointment.
 Also let your dentist know about the medications you are taking or if you have received any special advice from your physician.
 If your pregnancy is high-risk or if you have certain medical conditions, your dentist and your physician may recommend that some treatments be postponed.

-How Might Pregnancy Affect My Mouth?
+How Pregnancy Will Affect Your Mouth?

 Although many women make it nine months with no dental discomfort, pregnancy can make some conditions worse – or create new ones.
 Regular checkups and good dental health habits can help keep you and your baby healthy.